hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/NoSQL Explorer.md

 ### Selecting Multiple Collections

-If you want to work with more than one Collection, you can select them and each selection you make adds a tab for a Collection:
+If you want to work with more than one Collection, each selection you make adds a tab for a Collection:

 ![](img/22.png)